-TARGETjobs are delighted to announce that writer and television presenter, Konnie Huq will be our host for the 2017 Undergraduate of the Year Awards.
+TARGETjobs is delighted to announce that writer and television presenter, Konnie Huq, will be our host for the 2017 Undergraduate of the Year Awards.

-Konnie is perhaps best known for spending 10 years as presenter of BBC’s Blue Peter after becoming their 26th presenter in 1997.
+Konnie is perhaps best known for spending ten years as a presenter of BBC’s Blue Peter after becoming their 26th presenter in 1997.

-She started her presenting career when she was just 17, fronting a number of children's programmes on The Children's Channels, CBBC and GMTV, whilst, at the same time, completing an Economics degree from Cambridge.
+She started her presenting career when she was just 17, fronting a number of children's programmes on The Children's Channel, CBBC and GMTV, while, at the same time, completing an economics degree from the University of Cambridge.

-Konnie's years on Blue Peter saw her taken to the far corners of the world, and among many Blue Peter highlights are; learning to scuba dive; visiting Mozambique to open one of the schools paid for by money raised during the Blue Peter New Future Appeal in 1999; a trip to the village in Bangladesh that her family originate from; learning how to be a rally driver.
+Konnie's years on Blue Peter saw her taken to the far corners of the world, and her Blue Peter highlights include: learning to scuba dive; visiting Mozambique to open one of the schools paid for by money raised during the Blue Peter New Future Appeal in 1999; a trip to the village in Bangladesh that her family originate from; and learning how to be a rally driver.

-In addition to this she has also been entrusted with interviewing leading stars from music and film as well as two former Prime Ministers; Tony Blair and Gordon Brown.
+In addition to this she has also been entrusted with interviewing leading music and film stars as well as two former prime ministers; Tony Blair and Gordon Brown.

-Music is a life long passion of Konnie's and she feels lucky to have had the opportunity to present such iconic music shows as Top Of The Pops for BBC1 and The Tube for Channel 4 Radio.
-Konnie trained at the National Youth Music Theatre along side the likes of Jude Law and Jonny Lee Miller.
+Music is a lifelong passion of Konnie's and she feels lucky to have had the opportunity to present such iconic music shows as Top Of The Pops for BBC One and The Tube for Channel 4 Radio.
+Konnie trained at the National Youth Music Theatre alongside the likes of Jude Law and Jonny Lee Miller.
 Her cameos include playing a servant (called Konnie) on the last episode of the second series of Robin Hood.

-Whilst undergoing her Xtra Factor presenting duties Konnie jumped on the mic again, for ITV2's series of Under Pressure.
-Under Pressure gave Konnie the chance to achieve her secret desire of becoming a rapper and take on the challenge of learning the art of spitting lyrics and becoming a real life MC, with the ultimate aim of performing her own rap on-stage in front of a crowd of 3000 rap fans at the Indigo2.
+While undergoing her Xtra Factor presenting duties, Konnie jumped on the mic again for ITV2's series of Under Pressure, which gave Konnie the chance to achieve her secret desire of becoming a rapper.
+She took on the challenge of learning the art of spitting lyrics and becoming a real life MC, with the ultimate aim of performing her own rap on stage in front of a crowd of 3000 rap fans at the Indigo2.